Before you DAM

 There is a lot of information out there about DAM systems that comes from independent organizations, vendors and social media networks, which all provide different types of resources.

 If you’re researching the different DAM solutions available in the market, our community page is a great place to start.
-It includes a variety of sources, including thought leaders like the Content Management Institute and DAM Education as well as market overview research, key industry analysts, news sources, DAM conferences and vendor directories.
+It includes a variety of sources, including thought leaders like the Content Marketing Institute and CMSWire, as well as market overview research, key industry analysts, news sources, DAM conferences and vendor directories.

 As for social media, major sources will be plugged into key social media platforms, and LinkedIn is a great place to connect with a variety of DAM users and potential users.
 Some of the best?
-DAM, DAM Pros, and DAM Foundation.
+DAM and DAM Pros.

 Lastly, if time and budget allow, consider attending a digital asset management conference.
 It’s a great opportunity to connect directly with experts and get your questions answered.
 Some vendors, like Widen, offer potential customers the opportunity to attend the annual Widen Summit, while Henry Stewart Events offers yearly DAM conferences.